Marak/ayyo-wars/ReadMe.md

 [https://alienwarz.com](https://alienwarz.com)

+## Project Goals

+To create an amazing community built open-source game which can be used as an educational tool for years to come.
+Blurring the lines between Programmer and Gamer.
+An omage to retro gaming.
+The next generation's MineCraft.

 ## About

 This repository is a fresh port of a project which has been in development for several years.
 We have the following game elements designed and planned for our Beta release: